faez84/Cpanel/README.md

 # Cpanel
 About:
-Source code of Controll Panel
+Source code of Control Panel